-His life-long, intense exploration of the personality and oeuvre of Egon Schiele is largely unknown.
+His life-long, intense exploration of the personality and oeuvre of fellow Austrian artist, Egon Schiele (1890–1918) is largely unknown.

 At the age of 20, when he was a student at the Vienna Academy of Fine Arts, the artist discovered Viennese Modernism through exhibitions and books: Schiele, especially, would later become a central point of reference for the internationally active artist.